-Program and design and operations performance should be integrated into building design but never at the expense of beauty.
-Proportion of the overall building, the façade, or an individual component, such as a sunscreen, window, door, cornice, etc., should be fully integrated.
+Program needs and design and operations performance should be integrated into building design but never at the expense of beauty.
+Proportion of the overall building, the elevation, or an individual component such as a sunscreen, window, door, or cornice, should be fully integrated.

-Component elements of building facades should be legible.
+Component elements of building elevations should be legible.
 Building elements should balance innovation and function.
 Building efficiency or style should not be achieved at the expense of practical concerns such as maintenance and renovation.

 Entries will be clearly expressed and created by a hierarchy of openings.
 Terraces, porches, and other transitional devices should be considered.
-Main entrances will be proportional to entire facade.
+Main entrances will be proportional to the entire elevation.
 Consideration should be given to shade and overhead cover.
 Buildings may have multiple primary entries; primary entries must accommodate universal access.
-Doors should be wood or metal wtih glazing.
+Doors should be wood or metal with glazing.